 - If you are interested in the Youth Making Change Grant Program, please click here for details

-- If you are intersted in either the Emerging Need Grant or Donor Advised Grant programs, please contact Executive Director Geoff Green at 962-9164 or firstname.lastname@example.org.
+- If you are interested in the Donor Advised Grant programs, please contact Executive Director Marcos Vargas at (805) 962-9164 or MVargas@fundforsantabarbara.org

 - If you are interested in the General Fund (Spring & Fall Grant Cycles), please read below

 The Fund believes that significant social changes ultimately require broad participation in a democratic control of all social and economic institutions.
-Social conditions improve most dramatically when those who have been denied power and justice come together to form coalitions which organize to confront and change the conditions that have denied them access to justice and equity.
+Historically, social conditions improve most dramatically when when people organize on their own behalf, form alliances with other like-minded people & organizations, and build coalitions to confront and change the conditions that have denied them access, equity, and justice.

 The Fund gives preference to projects working to address the root causes of social, economic, environmental and political problems.
-The Fund focuses away from supporting social services unless they have a significant progressive social change element to the program.
-The Fund provides seed grants to new grassroots projects, general support or project grants to small organizations, and grants to larger, more established organizations only for specific targeted purposes.
+The Fund provides seed grants to new grassroots projects, general support or project grants to small organizations, and targetted grants to larger, more established organizations.

-- Working against discrimination based on race, sex/gender, age, religion, economic status, sexual orientation, physical/mental ability, ethnicity, language, or immigration status;
+- Work against discrimination based on race, sex/gender, age, religion, economic status, sexual orientation, physical/mental ability, ethnicity, language, or immigration status;

-- Promoting self-determination in low income and disenfranchised communities;
+- Promote self-determination in low income and disenfranchised communities;

-- Promoting international peace and organizing locally for a just foreign policy;
+- Promote international peace and organize locally for a just foreign policy;

-- Working on improving the environment, especially organizing a constituency usually without access or input to environmental concerns;
+- Working on improving the environment, especially organizing a constituency usually without access to decision makers;

-- Operating in a democratic manner, responsive to and directed by the constituency being served.
+- Operate in a democratic manner, responsive to and directed by the constituency being served.